BootcampersCollective/Coders-Workshop/README.md

 ### Announcements

+Check out [VS Code Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) if you're planning on attending our online meetup.
+It's a great way to collaborate remotely, and we like to make extensive use of it while meeting.

 Join our Slack group!
 Interact with other developers, and engage on a variety of coding-related topics.
 For those in the Denver, CO area, get updates about events for developers in the area.
 [Join Us!](http://slack.bootcamperscollective.com)

 Bootcampers Collective is working to migrate events online!
 Check out [Bootcampers Meetup Page](https://www.meetup.com/Bootcampers-Collective/) for the latest.